 Conclusion

 This study examines the impact of weather parameters on the population dynamics of the mustard aphid, Lipaphis erysimi, in Brassica crops.
-Field experiments using Randomized Block Design with different mulch treatments (black, transparent, straw, and control) revealed that aphid population peaked during the third week of February to the first week of March, with a maximum average population of 238.25 aphids per plant.
+Field experiments using Randomised Block Design with different mulch treatments (black, transparent, straw, and control) revealed that aphid population peaked during the third week of February to the first week of March, with a maximum average population of 238.25 aphids per plant.
 Correlation analysis showed a positive relationship between aphid population and temperature (maximum and minimum), sunshine hours, while negative correlations were observed with relative humidity, rainfall, and wind speed.
-The findings suggest that conducive weather conditions, particularly temperature and sunshine hours, play a crucial role in aphid population dynamics, and can inform strategies for managing this pest in Brassica crops.
+The findings suggest that conducive weather conditions, particularly temperature and sunshine hours, play a crucial role in aphid population dynamics and can inform strategies for managing this pest in Brassica crops.

 Reference